Zeronoso/kg/README.md

 - I did accidently set all countries to null when trying to clean, so I had to delete the database and reimport from the excel file.
 This highlighted the importance of creating temporary tables / backups.

 ## Future Goals
-I would like to be able to normalize the data, but I have little practice in doing so and would need more experience in order to normalize more effectively.
+I would like to be able to normalize the data, but I have little practice in doing so and would need more experience and practice in order to normalize more effectively. create visualizations for some of the data/queries. ie yearly/monthly revenue, revenue by country/city, so on and so forth.